JonnyGamer/MyFirstCompiler/README.md

 `is` - An alias of the `==` operator.
 I will add beter alias support soon.
 I love words, so I will allow wordy operators unlike Swift.<br>
 `!=` - An Inequality Operator: Checks if 2 values of the same type are equal.
 Returns a Bool.<br>
 `as` - A type checking operator: `5 as Int` returns `true`. `Bool as Type` returns `true`.

+Currently I am only supporting `infix` operators.
+I will add suport for `prefix` and `postfix` very soon.
+I am also thinking of an `outfix` idea.

 ## Control Flow
 (Talk about if, or, or if, end if)<br>(Talk about Boolean Expressions)<br>(Talk about how you can nest them)